 If you bought shares with such a narrow spread then you’ll hardly notice the difference in buy-sell prices.
 This is also beneficial for you as an investor, as a tighter spread makes it easier to sell at a profit.

-Conversely, Sound Energy, an AIM-listed company, had a spread of 7 per cent.
+Conversely, Sound Energy, a smaller market cap company, had a spread of 7 per cent.
 Assuming the spread remains the same, that would mean your holdings in the firm would have to increase in value by 7 per cent just for you to break even.

 Low liquidity can also mean that orders simply fail, as no market makers are willing to provide a competitive quote at that moment in time.

 Sadly for investors, these potential problems aren’t going to disappear.

 Liquidity, illiquidity and bid-ask spreads are part and parcel of investing in the stock market.
 They are important to be aware of when you invest, particularly on less liquid markets, such as the UK market for young or small companies, or stocks in companies that are in distress.